Working together to realise our vision of a circular economy

 The Coalition’s Charter outlines the commitments and objectives of the different workstreams.
 It was approved by the CGF Board in 2020 and adopted by all Coalition members.

-The CGF issued a statement calling for the consumer goods industry to play a leading role in eliminating plastic waste on land and sea and endorses the Ellen MacArthur Foundation’s New Plastics Economy vision.
+The CGF issues a statement calling for the consumer goods industry to play a leading role in eliminating plastic waste on land and sea and endorses the Ellen MacArthur Foundation’s New Plastics Economy vision.
 The statement was issued ahead of the Our Ocean Conference that took place in Bali, Indonesia.

-The CGF undertook a year-long study with SYSTEMIQ and McKinsey, with the support of CGF members, to create a blueprint for reaching its ambitions through the development of a simulation model comparing collection and recycling rates, material flows, as well as associated financial and social implications for different combinations of waste management system design choices.
+The CGF undertakes a year-long study with SYSTEMIQ and McKinsey, with the support of CGF members, to create a blueprint for reaching our ambition of a more circular economy for plastic packaging.
+Together, we develop a simulation model comparing collection and recycling rates, material flows, as well as associated financial and social implications for different combinations of waste management system design choices.
 The results shape the work of the Plastic Waste Coalition.